 Bundeshaus or as it is translated in English the National House is the home place of one of the oldest democracies in the world.
 The Swiss Federal Palace is a must-see while you are in Bern.
 Not only because of the historical and political importance it has, but also due to the impressive atmosphere, you will experience during your visit.

 Bundeshaus is a magnificent building, with an awe-inspiring façade, brightly colored with impressive columns and some adorable statues placed on it.
 The lovely domes of Bundeshaus are one of the most picturesque parts of the building.

-The interiors of this landmark on the other hand, is something extraordinarily adorable.
-With impressive sculpture everywhere, and artistically carved wood, it is hard not to call it wonderful.
+The interiors of this landmark, on the other hand, are simply extraordinarily adorable.
+With impressive sculpture everywhere and artistically carved wood, it is hard not to call it wonderful.

 One of the most popular tourist attractions of Bern is the famous fountain located in front of Bundeshaus, on the Budnesplatz.
-This lovely fountain is consisted of 26 jets, the same number as Cantons of Switzerland.
+This lovely fountain is formed by 26 jets, the same number as Cantons of Switzerland.

 4. Bärengraben: A visit to where the name of the city has come from

-In order to visit these amazing bears you can visit the BärenPark, a park locate on the opposite back of the river Aare.
+In order to visit these amazing bears, you can visit the BärenPark, a park located on the opposite bank of the river Aare.

 5. Einsteinhaus: The world as he saw

 Einstein is one of the most important names in the history of science.
 He played a major role in the process of science becoming what it is now.
 He also is a great inspiration for everyone, whether he is a scientist or not.